Tufin/oasdiff/README.md

   -format string
     	output format: yaml, text or html (default "yaml") -prefix string
+    	deprecated. use -prefix-revision instead -prefix-base string
+    	if provided, paths in original (base) spec will be prefixed with the given prefix before comparison -prefix-revision string
-    	if provided, paths in base spec will be compared with 'prefix'+paths in revision spec -revision string
+    	if provided, paths in revised (revision) spec will be prefixed with the given prefix before comparison -revision string
     	path of revised OpenAPI spec in YAML or JSON format -summary